 Historic Vincennes is a great place to live, work, and visit.
 The following links can provide a wealth of information.

-Vincennes CVB This page is maintained by the Vincennes/ Knox County Convention and Visitors Bureau and offers information about the community, schools, libraries, historic sites, businesses, industries, housing, accommodations, and much more
+Vincennes VTB This page is maintained by the Vincennes/ Knox County Visitors and Tourism Bureau and offers information about the community, schools, libraries, historic sites, businesses, industries, housing, accommodations, and much more

 Grouseland The former home of William Henry Harrison, governor of the Indiana Territory and later the 9th President of the United States, is magnificently preserved by the Daughters of the American Revolution.
 Enlightening candlelight tours are available during the Rendezvous.